naty-school/CMPE-415-UMBC/README.md

 Mainly here for personal storage, but if you want to look at them go ahead.
 Note that they aren't particularly good though.

+### Links
+Various links of interest w.r.t.
+Verilog and FPGA design

+### Beginner FPGAs
+A list of FPGAs for those who want to get more involved in FPGA design.
+Prices range from 60$ to 350$.

 ### Free Student Software I want to try personally